Welcome to RoboScientific

 - Extensive work already undertaken with industry partners in the monitoring of the cultivation and storage of vegetibles including mushrooms; potatoes; onions and beetroots.

-- A sucessfull feasibility study has been completed into the analysis of growing compost to ensure consistency and quality.
-RoboScientific are now undertaking a large scale study with partners and part funded by innovate UK.
+- A sucessfull study has been completed into the analysis of growing compost to ensure consistency and quality.
+RoboScientific are now undertaking a larger scale study with partners.

-- Further studies are planned to monitor cultivation and disease in strawberries and tomatoes
+- Further studies are planned to monitor cultivation and disease of salad crops

-- RoboScientific can justifyably claim to be world-leaders in the use of VOC analysis and electronic noses in the horticultural industry
+- RoboScientific can justifyably claim to be world-leaders in the use of VOC analysis in the horticultural industry

 - Screening of farm animals for disease; including poultry and other livestock

 - Case studies undertaken to detect Campylobacter and other diseases by sampling the atmosphere in chicken houses

 - Studies underway to monitor riemerella and streptococcus bovis in ducks